 A program that focuses on the study of biology, chemistry, geology and physics applied to marine, estuarine and coastal environments.
 Includes instruction in marine biogeochemistry, atmosphere and ocean dynamics, coastal ecology, coastal ocean processes, microbial ecology, marine ecosystem modeling, and polar microbiology.

-If you’re interested in Marine Sciences, then you should consider these top colleges, including the University of Maine, California State University-Monterey Bay and Maine Maritime Academy.
-The University of Maine is our top ranked institution for a degree in Marine Sciences with 44 students graduating with this major annually at the Bachelors degree level.
+If you’re interested in Marine Sciences, then you should consider these top colleges, including California State University-Monterey Bay, the University of Maine and California Polytechnic State University-San Luis Obispo.
+California State University-Monterey Bay is our top ranked institution for a degree in Marine Sciences with 54 students graduating with this major annually at the Bachelors degree level.
 Learn more about college options in the table below.

-For Marine Sciences majors, some of the most in demand careers include Environmental Scientists and Specialists, Including Health, Postsecondary Teachers, All Other and Natural Sciences Managers.
-Not only that, Marine Sciences graduates may find a top paying job, such as Natural Sciences Managers or Remote Sensing Scientists and Technologists.
+For Marine Sciences majors, some of the most in demand careers include Environmental Scientists and Specialists, Including Health, Postsecondary Teachers, All Other and Biological Scientists, All Other.
+Not only that, Marine Sciences graduates may find a top paying job, such as Natural Sciences Managers or Physical Scientists, All Other.